-Wells included in the 2019 groundwater monitoring program are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
-For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 summarizes the wells to be sampled in the spring and fall, and the objectives addressed by each monitoring well (note that some wells address multiple objectives).
-The number of wells selected to address each of the groundwater-related CAMP objectives (Section 1.2) includes:
+Wells included in the 2020 groundwater monitoring program are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
+Table 3-2 summarizes the monitoring wells to be sampled in the spring and fall, and the objectives addressed by each monitoring well (note that some wells address multiple objectives).